dkotev/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

     - **Subscription Filter**: filter which logs events to deliver to the destination
     - With subscription filters we can aggregate logs from different accounts and regions into a single account.
 To accomplish this we must use a **Cross-Account Subscription**

+    subscriptions is for real-time time when we want to stream logs fast, when its not so important we can export to s3 with batches

 ### Live Tail

 - CloudWatch Logs feature which can be used for tailing log streams in real time